eramjabeen1/ALAB31711/README.md

-# typescript lab 317.1.1 – working with classes and generics
+# ALAB 317.1.1 – working with typescript

 this project is part of my typescript learning journey. it covers the basics of classes, inheritance, types, and generics — with my own personal twist.